- Implementation period: October 2013 – October 2018

 - Project budget: $125 million

-USAID Regional Agricultural Development Program-South (RADP-S) promotes inclusive and sustainable economic growth for rural Afghans in Kandahar, Helmand, Zabul and Uruzgan provinces.
-The program supports farmers and small and medium scale agribusinesses to improve production, processing and commodity sales.
+The United States Agency for International Development’s (USAID) Regional Agricultural Development Program-South promotes inclusive and sustainable economic growth for rural Afghans in Kandahar, Helmand, Zabul, and Uruzgan provinces.
+The program supports farmers and small- and medium-scale agribusinesses to improve production, processing and commodity sales.

 - Food and economic security: